coderefinery/reproducible-python/content/index.md

 - 13:00-13:30 - **Welcome and introduction**
   - Practical information (tools, communication, breaks, etc.)
   - Motivation (reproducibility, robustness, distribution, improvement, trust, etc.)
-  - What will learn and achieve from this course?
   - {ref}`example-project`

 - 13:30-14:45 - {ref}`version-control` (1/2)